jpegleg/osprey_validator/docker/osprey_1/README.md

 Here is an example of the main log data in STDOUT:

 ```
+Proxy http-in started.
-AH00558: apache2: Could not reliably determine the server's fully qualified domain name, using 172.17.0.2.
+AH00558: apache2: Could not reliably determine the server's fully qualified domain name, using 172.17.0.5.
 Set the 'ServerName' directive globally to suppress this message
 httpd not running, trying to start
 ============================
 | royal_blobs_jwt_service  |